Human Participant Protections

 Academic Affairs encourages and supports scholarship and research activities inside and outside of the classroom.
 Scholarship and research activities are a part of many regular course offerings and through special academic programs (e.g., Undergraduate Research Council, University Honors Program).
 Program evaluation and institutional research conducted by academic departments, divisions, service delivery units, and the institution are an important component of quality improvement activities at SUNY Cortland.

-The Assistant Vice President in the Research and Sponsored Programs Office provides leadership, direction, and support for the SUNY Cortland Human Participant Protection program.
+The Director of the Research and Sponsored Programs Office provides leadership, direction, and support for the SUNY Cortland Human Participant Protection program.
 The College follows all applicable federal regulations, most importantly those of the Department of Health and Human Services (DHHS-OHRP 45 CFR 46) and the Food and Drug Administration (FDA 21 CFR 50 and 56).
 In developing its policies and procedures, the College considers the guidance provided by the Office of Human Research Protection (OHRP), the FDA, NY State, and SUNY as part of our commitment.
 Local policies that apply across the institution are articulated in the College Handbook and by the SUNY Board of Trustees.